-- 9.3 The deadline for questions to be received by the Monitoring Officer is at least 2 clear working days before the meeting (usually 12.00 noon on the Friday before a meeting on the Wednesday). - 9.4 A question must be submitted in writing. - 9.5 If a question relates to an urgent matter, the Councillor should obtain the permission of the Chairman and submit the question to the Monitoring Officer not less than 2 hours before the start of the meeting at which it will be asked.
+- 9.3 The deadline for questions to be received by the Monitoring Officer is 12 noon, seven clear working days prior to but not including the date of the meeting - 9.4 A question must be submitted in writing. - 9.5 If a question relates to an urgent matter, the Councillor should obtain the permission of the Chairman and submit the question to the Monitoring Officer not less than 2 hours before the start of the meeting at which it will be asked.